vodatvan01/flutter_chat/README.md

    ***************************************

-## Create a Project and Connect to Firebase:
+## Creating a Project and Connecting to Firebase:
    1. Log in to the [Firebase Console](https://console.firebase.google.com/).
    2. Create a new project or select an existing project.
-## Add Data to Firestore:
+## Adding Data to Firestore:
    1. In the Firebase Console, select "Build" from the left sidebar and then choose "Firestore Database."
    2. Click on the "Create database" button.
    3. Select "Start in production mode."